There might be affiliate links in this post. If you click on a link and make a purchase, I receive a small commission. Read my disclosure policy here.

 No, they are not cash only.
 They take credit cards.

-However, there’s a popular bakery close by called Libby’s Pastry Shop where most people want to go while on Wooster St. Many people eat on Wooster St. and then go to Libby’s for dessert.
+However, there’s a popular bakery close by called Libby’s Pastry Shop where most people want to go while on Wooster St. Many people eat at one of the restaurants on Wooster St. and then go to Libby’s for dessert.

 Libby’s does not take credit cards and there isn’t an ATM within walking distance to my knowledge so you’ll want to have some cash on you.
 I recently bought a small gelato for $3.75.